 “The Latinx Voices project is a wonderful opportunity for NV Energy to help highlight the many contributions that Latinos and Latinas have had on southern Nevada” said Tony Sanchez, NV Energy Senior Vice President.
 “NV Energy’s own workforce represents the growing diversity of our state and it’s a privilege to partner with the Latinx Voices of Southern Nevada Project to document how that diversity has, and will continue to make, our community stronger.”

 The NV Energy gift will be matched by a National Endowment for the Humanities Challenge Grant that was awarded to the University Libraries in December 2017.
 MGM Resorts International has also generously contributed a $25,000 gift to support the Latinx Voices of Southern Nevada project, along with a $50,000 grant from the Commission for the Las Vegas Centennial, and an additional $3,870 in gifts from community and alumni donors.

 The Latinx Voices of Southern Nevada students are working under the direction of Claytee White, Director of the Oral History Research Center, and Project Coordinator Barbara Tabach.
 They will collect at least 90 oral histories from Latinx community members from all walks of life and representing diverse backgrounds.

 The UNLV University Libraries will also host three community events to encourage dialogue between generations about their experiences living and working in Southern Nevada.

-For more information about contributing to the Latinx Voices of Southern Nevada project, contact Kelly McCarthy, Director of Development for UNLV University Libraries, at 702-895-2239 or firstname.lastname@example.org.
+Find more information about contributing to the Latinx Voices of Southern Nevada project.